-- (d) As in the case of the magnetic shell, so with the circuit, the value of the potential changes by $4\pi i$ from a point on one side of the circuit to a point just on the other side; that is to say, being $-2\pi i$ on one side and $+2\pi i$ on the other side, work equal to $4\pi i$ must be done in carrying a unit-pole from one side to the other round the outside of the circuit.
-The work done in thus threading the circuit along a path looped n times round it would be $4n\pi i$. - 320. (e.)
+(d) As in the case of the magnetic shell, so with the circuit, the value of the potential changes by $4\pi i$ from a point on one side of the circuit to a point just on the other side; that is to say, being $-2\pi i$ on one side and $+2\pi i$ on the other side, work equal to $4\pi i$ must be done in carrying a unit-pole from one side to the other round the outside of the circuit.
+The work done in thus threading the circuit along a path looped n times round it would be $4n\pi i$.

+320. (e.)
 Mutual Potential of two Circuits.-Two closed circuits will have a mutual potential, depending on the strengths of their respective currents, on their distance apart, and on their form and position.
-If their currents be respectively i and i', and their areas of surface s and s', and if the distance between their centres be r, and ε the angle between them, it can be shown that their mutual potential is $= -ii' \cdot \frac{\cos \epsilon}{r} \cdot ss'$.
+If their currents be respectively i and i', and if the distance between two elements ds and ds' of the circuits be called r, and ε the angle between the elements, it can be shown that their mutual potential is $= -ii \iint{-r}^{r} \frac{\cos \epsilon}{r} ds ds'$.
 This expression represents the work that would have to be done to bring up either of the circuits from an infinite distance to its present position near the other, and is a negative quantity if they attract one another.
-Now, suppose the strength of current in each circuit to be unity; their mutual potential will in that case be $\frac{\cos \epsilon}{r} \cdot ss'$, a quantity which depends purely upon the geometrical form and position of the circuits, and for which we may substitute the single symbol M, which we will call the "coefficient of mutual potential:" we may now write the mutual potential of the two circuits when the currents are i and i' as = -ii'M.
+Now, suppose the strength of current in each circuit to be unity; their mutual potential will in that case be $\iint{-r}^{r} \frac{\cos \epsilon}{r} ds' ds'$, a quantity which depends purely upon the geometrical form and position of the circuits, and for which we may substitute the single symbol M, which we will call the "coefficient of mutual potential:" we may now write the mutual potential of the two circuits when the currents are i and i as = -ii M.